 Endocrine Research is Supported by Numerous NIH Institutes

-Many endocrine diseases and disorders are addressed by the missions of multiple NIH Institutes and Centers (ICs).
-Research on all biological systems and disease states is necessary to advance effective therapies for these diseases.
+Endocrine diseases and disorders are studied by researchers funded by multiple NIH Institutes and Centers (ICs).
+As such, it is critical for NIH to receive a strong base appropriation with proportional increases for all ICs.
 For example: